samsonos/php_upload/readme.md

 ##Configuration

-Configuration for Upload module is not necessary, but you can use it if you want to create unique file name or upload dir name for uploading files.
+Configuration for Upload module is not necessary, but you can use it if you want to create unique file name or upload dir name for uploading files.<br />
 If you will not use configuration, your upload catalog will be called 'upload' and file name will be random generated.

 Thanks to [SamsonPHP module/service configuration](https://github.com/samsonphp/config) you can create simple config class: